ctrlplusb/react-injectables/README.md

    * You can have multiple instances of an Injectable rendered in your app.
 They will all recieve the same injected content from their respective Injectors.

-   * You can create multiple Injectors using the Injector higher order function.
-The rendered Injectors shall have their injected elements collected and passed through to the Injectable target(s).
+   * You can create multiple Injectors components targetting the same Injectable component.
+The rendered Injectors shall have their injected elements collected and passed through to the target Injectable.
 For example, you may want to pass in action buttons from different components into an InjectableActions component.

-   * Multiple renders of the same Injector instance will not result in duplicate content being rendered within the Injectable target(s).
-Only unique instances are passed through to the Injectable target(s).
+   * Multiple renders of the same Injector instance will not result in duplicate content being rendered within the Injectable target.
+Only unique instances are passed through to the Injectable target.

    * If an Injector is removed from the tree then it's injected elements will automatically be removed from the Injectable target.

-   * Any new Injectors that are rendered into the tree will automatically have their injected content rendered within any rendered Injectable target(s).
+   * Any new Injectors that are rendered into the tree will automatically have their injected content rendered within any rendered Injectable target.

    * Injectors are allowed to be rendered before any Injectables.
 Once a related Injectable instance is rendered then any content from existing Injectors will automatically be rendered by the newly rendered Injectable.